KhuongBao/TicTacToe-Minimax/README.md

-Utilizing the minimax algorithm in playing the classic game of Tic Tac Toe.
+Utilizing the minimax algorithm in a Player vs Com game in the classic game Tic Tac Toe